 AI tools, on the other hand, can improve on their own, based on both their own historical performance and new data given to the system-unlocking potentially unlimited performance gains.

 That means every piece of marketing software you use today, from ad buying to analytics to automation to content strategy to social, can be made more intelligent using AI and machine learning.

 These tools can then be trained to leverage individual behaviors, preferences, beliefs, and interests to personalize experiences.
 They can understand where you've been, where you're going, what you've written in emails, what you've asked your voice assistants, what groups you belong to, what stores you shop at, and more.

 All of this data becomes fuel for artificially intelligent systems, which use this information to make increasingly relevant and accurate predictions about everything from what product you want to buy next to which ad campaign to run to which content topics to cover on your blog.

-Fundamentally, AI-powered marketing tools are prediction machines.
-And their predictive abilities can be used to give your social media marketing superpowers.
+These capabilities can be used to give your social media marketing superpowers.